Land Use Policy

 - Owners must prevent aggressive behavior, biting, fighting, or excessive barking

-- Dogs must not be left unattended in the conservation area or in the parking area
+- Pets cannot be left unattended in the conservation area or in the parking area

-- Dogs must be properly licensed and vaccinated.
-Tags must be visible at all times
+- Pets must be properly licensed and vaccinated; tags must be visible at all times

-- Owners are liable for damage or injury inflicted by their dogs
+- Owners are liable for damage or injury inflicted by their pets

-- Owners must repair any damage done by their dog
+- Owners must repair any damage done by their pets

-- Dog owners who fail to comply with the above rules may be cited by police and animal control officers
+- Pet owners who fail to comply with the above rules may be cited by police and animal control officers

 Hollow Oak Land Trust accommodates a wide variety of public uses including hiking, biking, birding, cross-country skiing, scientific research, and hunting.
 Hollow Oak views hunting primarily as a natural resource management tool and also as a recreational activity.